Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

-Figure~\ref{fig:fkl_fwds_vs_alpha} compares models self-trained using symmetrized and adaptive mixtures, along with models trained with AHMC samples and the naive data augmentation scheme, for $\alpha \neq 0$.
+Figure~\ref{fig:fkl_fwds_vs_alpha} compares the results of these tests.
 The discrepancy between AHMC-trained results and self-trained results extends to non-zero $\alpha$.
-The two different mixture approaches perform comparably, although the results of using adaptive mixtures have more variance, suggesting less stable training or stronger seed dependence.
-The success of the symmetrized mixture scheme implies that the loss of statistical power from reweighting to correct the mode weights is not a large effect.
-The naive data augmentation scheme performs generically worse than the mixtures (although comparing with Fig.~\ref{fig:fkl_fwds_vs_alpha}, $m^2=-4$ is a particularly poor set of parameters for this scheme), and predictably produces models of increasingly poor quality as $\alpha$ increases and $p_{\text{sign}}=0.5$ becomes a poor approximation.
+The two different mixture approaches perform comparably, although the results using adaptive mixtures have more variance, suggesting less stable training or stronger seed dependence.
+The success of the symmetrized mixture scheme implies that the increased variance from reweighting to correct the mode weights is not a large effect.
+The naive data augmentation scheme performs generically worse than the mixtures (although comparing with Fig.~\ref{fig:fkl_fwds_vs_alpha}, $m^2=-4$ is a particularly challenging target for this scheme), and predictably produces models of increasingly poor quality as $\alpha$ increases and $p_{\text{sign}}=0.5$ becomes a worse approximation.